kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-Currently, we have backoffLimit to fail a Job after some amount of retries, which helps to prevent unnecessary restarts. `Pod` is also eager for this feature to avoid infinite restarting due to a system internal error etc. What's more, considering `Job` is working at a higher level, adding `maxRestartTimes` to `Pod` might be reusable.
+Currently, we have `backoffLimit` to fail a Job after a certain amount of retries, which helps to prevent unnecessary restarts. `Pod` is also eager for this feature to avoid infinite restarting due to a system internal error etc. What's more, considering `Job` or other workloads are working at a higher level, adding `maxRestartTimesOnFailure` to `Pod` might be reusable.

 As a matter of fact, it's a long-standing issue and strongly needed by the community, see [issue](https://github.com/kubernetes/kubernetes/issues/65797).

 ### Goals